 Not only is it great for running, it looks good with jeans, making it the perfect thing to pack for a vacation where you’ll be racing or just logging some training miles.
 I wore it first on a planned vacation to chilly Minnesota, where I wore it with jeans, then as an extra layer to go to a regatta and watch my college rowing team, and a third time for a run.
 I then packed it for an unplanned trip to frigid Iowa (my dad was unexpectedly hospitalized, hence the delay in this review) and again wore it multiple times.
 It was much colder in Iowa than in Oregon, so I needed to wear it every time I ran outside – I just hadn’t packed enough cold-weather gear and to layer up.
 The shirt is made with odor-minimizing materials, meant to be washed less often, to save water.
 You might be wondering how smelly it got – well, I wore it only after running in it on the first trip, and after running in it twice on the second trip, with no complaints.

 Take a look in your closet and see what could use an update – or to be replaced with something you really love – and then head over to Janji to find your new favorite.
-If you hurry, you can join the Janji Collective with a $50 donation and you’ll receive a long-sleeve shirt plus lifelong discounts on any future purchases.
+If you hurry, you can join the Janji Collective with a $50 donation and you’ll receive an amazing running shirt plus lifelong discounts on any future purchases.